 The Village Manor is located at a curve in the road (Sprague Street, by the way) where a side street heads south only to dead-end at a number of train tracks, and beyond it, a sprawling section of the Neponset River Reservation.
 This, plus more train tracks to the north and a pond to the east, give the dining and drinking spot an out-of-the-way feel, especially if you approach the place from the east via Readville, a relatively isolated section of Hyde Park that is about as far from downtown Boston as you can get and still be in Boston.
 The place itself has a bit of a rural look to it, residing in a structure that looks much like the homes around it and having a large parking lot in the back where the only thing you'll hear is the music coming from the bar and perhaps some crickets during the warmer months.
 Inside The Village Manor is a spacious bar area at the entrance, with a number of high-top tables, a small area to the left where bands play, a stone fireplace behind the band area, and a large mahogany bar.
 A doorway next to the bar leads into a back dining room, which is much quieter and has rows of booths along the left and right walls and a row of tables in the middle that can be rearranged for large groups.

 If you're looking for a different kind of restaurant and bar in or very near Boston, The Village Manor might be worth checking out, especially if you're into roadside joints that are local favorites.
-And in these days of GPS devices as well as smartphones with location services, it shouldn't be all that difficult to find this spot, even though it is about as far off the beaten path as a Boston-area restaurant can be.
+And in these days of navigation systems built into cars and phones alike, it shouldn't be all that difficult to find this spot, even though it is about as far off the beaten path as a Boston-area restaurant can be.